lsasubilli/rapidfire-sft-experiment/README.md

 <img src="./screenshots/tensorboard_MEAN_TOKEN_ACCURACY.png" width="950" />

 **What this shows**
-- Mean token accuracy **rises steadily** for most runs → stable training signal (no collapse).
+- Mean token accuracy **increases steadily** for most runs, indicating stable learning without collapse or degenerate behavior.
+- Early divergence in curves reflects how quickly different configurations align with the target instruction format.
-- The ranking aligns with eval outcomes: **Run 2/4 are top**, Runs 5/7 are bottom.
+- The relative ordering of runs mirrors eval metrics: **Run 2 and Run 4 perform best**, while Runs 5/7 trail, reinforcing consistency across signals.
-- This metric is useful as a fast, deterministic “training health” indicator when you’re avoiding LLM judges.
+- This metric serves as a fast, deterministic **training health check** when avoiding subjective or LLM-based evaluation.

 ---